 Tools for Displaying More Than Two Variables Section

 Displaying more than two variables on a single scatterplot is not possible.
-Scatterplot matrix is one possible visualization of three or more continuous variables taken two at a time.
+A scatterplot matrix is one possible visualization of three or more continuous variables taken two at a time.

 The data set used to display the scatterplot matrix is the College data that is included in the ISLR package.
 A full description of the data is given in the package.
 Here is the R code for the scatterplot matrix that follows: